Beresneva27/Online-Store/README.md

 # Online-Store
-The project is devoted to the development of an online store with the implementation of backend and frontend - full-fledged Rest API
+The project is devoted to the development of an online store with the implementation of backend and frontend - full-fledged Rest API.
+We used Node.js in conjunction with Express, PostgreSQL as a database management system and Sequelize as an ORM for relational databases.
+User authorization by JWT token was implemented.
+The client part is written with React JS, the graphical part is made with Bootstrap, requests to the server are made with axios.
+MobX is used as a state management